dyvenia/viadot/docs/tutorials/adding_source.md

 And that's all you need to know to create your own sources in the viadot repository.
 You can also take a look at any existing source like [Databricks](https://github.com/dyvenia/viadot/blob/2.0/viadot/sources/databricks.py) as a reference.

 ## Add unit tests
 To add a unit tests, create a new file in `viadot/tests/unit`.
-The tests should cover each of the functionalities of the source.
+All tests for a given source should be in one file and use the [pytest](https://docs.pytest.org/en/7.3.x/) framework.
+Your PR will be accepted only if the test coverage is greater than or equal to 80%.